vmware-tanzu/tanzu-dev-portal/content/guides/containers/an-introduction-to-vmware-marketplace.md

 title:  "An Introduction to VMware Marketplace"
 linkTitle: "An Introduction to VMware Marketplace"
 subsection: An Introduction to VMware Marketplace
+description: Learn how developers can discover, try, download, and deploy over 2,000 open source and third-party solutions directly from VMware Marketplace.
 topics:
 - Containers
 tags:
 - Marketplace
 # Author(s)
 team:
 -
 date: "2021-07-16"
 lastmod: "2021-07-16"
 ---

-VMware Marketplace is platform for developers to discover, try, download, and deploy solutions from third-party, open source, and first party vendors.
+VMware Marketplace is a platform for developers to discover, try, download, and deploy solutions from third-party, open source, and first party vendors.
 From the Marketplace, developers have the convenience and flexibility to directly deploy solutions to VMware environments such as VMware Tanzu or VMware Cloud.

 With over 2,000 solutions from hundreds of partners available to deploy, there are solutions to fit everyone’s needs — whether you are a software developer, DevOps manager, cloud administrator, or anything in between.